zivmax/Hydro-OJ-Submitter/README.md

 Make sure to update the `config.json` file with your own account information and problem details before running the program.

+You can use the `config.json.example` file as a template.

 ## Usage

 To use the program, follow these steps: